Skip to content

 FERPA (Family Educational Rights and Privacy Act) protects student educational records and governs who can access them and how.
 For AI tools, the key questions are:

 Does the tool process student data?
 Any AI tool that reads student work — names, assignments, grades, communications — to generate output is processing student data within FERPA's scope.
-Both MagicSchool and Brisk Teaching do this when teachers use feedback generation features.
+MagicSchool and Brisk Teaching do this when teachers use feedback generation features.
+Diffit and Eduaide.Ai do not — both are entirely teacher-facing with no student data input.

 What is the district's approval process?
 Most districts have an EdTech approval process that requires privacy review before a tool can be used with student data.
-Even FERPA-compliant tools must go through this process.
-Individual teachers using AI tools personally for their own planning documents — not with student data — are typically outside this requirement, but any tool that touches student work requires district-level review.
+Individual teachers using teacher-facing tools (Diffit, Eduaide.Ai) for their own planning — not with student data — are typically outside this requirement.

-Practical implication: Use the free tier of either tool for your own planning, lesson creation, and quiz generation without touching student data.
-Before using feedback generation or any feature that processes student work, verify your district has approved the tool.
+Practical implication: Start with Diffit and Eduaide.Ai for planning (no student data, no approval required).
+Before using feedback generation or any feature that processes student work in MagicSchool, Brisk, SchoolAI, or Curipod, verify your district has approved the tool.

 How to choose the right AI tool for your classroom